 Changing the horizontal anchors to stretched will make the height respect the original aspect ratio:

 Applying the bottom offset allows one to "amend" the aspect ratio if the game requires this to happen:

 Tweaking the settings to find the right combination could be challenging and time consuming.
-In order to simplify this workflow, Luna Playground exposes an interactive diagram that shows the remap happening as you change the settings:
+In order to simplify this workflow, Creative Suite exposes an interactive diagram that shows the remap happening as you change the settings:

-It is advised to set these up in Playground since the diagram provides instant visual feedback and makes it easier to understand the scaling strategy.
+It is advised to set these up in Creative Suite since the diagram provides instant visual feedback and makes it easier to understand the scaling strategy.